Azure/Azure-Sentinel/Playbooks/Dismiss-AADRiskyUser/readme.md

 This playbook will dismiss the Risky User property in AAD using Graph API.

-# Confirm-AADRiskyUser
-author: Nicholas DiCola

-This playbook will set the Risky User property in AAD using Graph API.

 ## Quick Deployment
 **Deploy with incident trigger** (recommended)